-Where to See Cherry Blossoms
+Where to See Cherry Blossoms in Philadelphia

-Fairmount Park in Philadelphia
+Fairmount Park for Cherry Blossoms in Philadelphia

 The field is also a sculpture garden.
 While my family is at the Horticulture Center, we like to slip into the greenhouse.
-Inside the greenhouse are exotic plants and ferns, sculpture, and the humid hothouse air.
+Inside the greenhouse are exotic plants, sculpture, and the humid hothouse air.

 Japanese House for Cherry Blossoms in Philadelphia